 Results for myself so far . . .

 Now I feel more content and grateful with myself and my life.
 Parting with my smartphone actually did not ruin anything.
-I can have more focus when I am working, so I can get things done in shorter time.
-I can wake up earlier.
-I feel more peaceful.
-I can go to bed earlier (mostly before 9 pm).
-I am more patient.
-All of those make me feel better and less stressful.
+Eventually, that makes me feel better and less stressful.